wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/NUR ARIF ASYRAF BIN ZAHARI/README.md

 ## Conclusion

-The system operated with high stability while handling maximum capacity by processing large amounts of data without significant system failures.
-The system processed most requests at fast speeds but showed occasional delayed responses and rate limit messages when handling maximum capacity.
-The API will achieve improved reliability and consistency in future high-load situations through enhanced scalability and rate optimization and resource management improvements.
+The Artillery performance test evaluated the DummyJSON API through various load tests which successfully demonstrated its performance capabilities.
+The system operated at a stable rate while processing 534 requests per second with an average response time of 34.8 ms. The API showed fast recovery from rate-limited errors which occurred in 26% of responses during peak traffic but the system maintained strong scalability and resilience.
+The system performs well under normal to heavy traffic but additional performance enhancements and extended testing are needed to achieve better long-term stability and reduce rate-limiting events.

 ---

+## **YouTube Demo:**